michaelmonetized/Sonny-s-Shining/NOVEL.md

 And perched atop this nightmare, nestled in a mane of luxurious blonde hair that would have made any starlet weep with envy, was a mouse.

-A tiny field mouse with a Charlie Chaplin mustache.
+A tiny field mouse with a little toothbrush mustache.

 It held what looked like miniature reins connected to the crab's eyestalks, and when it spoke, its voice was high and reedy but carried with surprising force.